gargium/Dapper-LA-Hacks/README.md

 Hi!
-This Page will be updated with more details soon :)
+This Page will be updated with more details soon :) andy git checking in